j-cianella/main-protector/README.md

 The AWS Cloud Developmnt Kit (CDK) was used to define infrastructure as code.
 The use of TypeScript allows for IaC and FaaS allows for strongly typed classes and methods.

+## CI/CD

-Deployment is done using the `cdk deploy` command with IAM credentials allowing lambda, API gateway, cloudformation and IAM access.
-Note: previous cdk bootstrapping is required.
+Deployments are done using GitHub Actions using the `cdk deploy` command.
+IAM credentials allowing lambda, API gateway, cloudformation and IAM access must be setup in secrets within the repo.
+Note: previous cdk bootstrapping of the AWS environment used is required.

 ## Automated Testing